 “I think that decision solely depends on the mama’s personality!
 Do you want that added surprise in the delivery room?
 Are you okay with being gender neutral when decorating your baby’s nursery?
 Or are you more of a type A personality?
 Do you need to have all of your ducks in a row before he or she arrives?
 I’m that type A person and I had to know the gender beforehand because I like to plan ahead.
 Also, it was easier for me to bond with my baby before they were here knowing their gender.”

-What are your thoughts?
+What are your thoughts about when to find out baby’s gender?
 I’d love to hear!